liferay/liferay-docs/user/articles/160-segmentation-and-personalization/01-segmentation-intro.markdown

 visitors with the best possible experience, and driving campaigns and content engagement.
 If you strategically create segments, you can then use that to enhance user experiences, and make sure that users are seeing the content and promotions that you want them to see.
-There are two primary pieces of this *Page Personalization* and *Content Personalization*.

-### Page Personalization
+### Content Page Personalization

-Page Personalization describes changes to page layout and structure based on the person viewing the page.
+Content Page Personalization describes changes to page layout and content based on who is viewing the page.
 The same page can be used to provide drastically different experiences by displaying different widgets and even different layouts depending on who is viewing the page.

-### Content Personalization
+### Content List Personalization

-Content Personalization describes changes to the specific pieces of content displayed to a user or visitor based on their segment criteria.
-For example, if a user has already viewed a specific ad on your site today, Content Personalization can prevent that ad from being displayed again to improve their experience.
+Content Personalization describes changes to the specific pieces of content displayed to a user or visitor through applications like the Asset Publisher based on their segment criteria.
+For example, if a user has already viewed a specific ad on your site today, Content List Personalization can prevent that ad from being displayed again to improve their experience.